 In the process of optimizing ecological environment, realizing ecological value, creating ecological brand, and realizing ecological leading, we should also develop eco-economy and low-carbon economy, create ecological community in order to build a nature-economy-society composite island ecosystem with natural ecological health, human ecological harmony, high-end industrial ecology.
 The government should have a leading role in the green architecture of the island, especially in the field of eco-tourism.
 The island has a potential of attracting a lot of tourists, with, for instance, a museum of the mangrove, ecological farming but also patriotic trips.
-To conclude, Qi'o needs public-private partnerships to achieve this ecological construction.
+To conclude, Qi'Ao needs public-private partnerships to achieve this ecological construction.

 Doctor Zhang Guojun 张国俊